-When it's dinner time, and gluten free chicken fried steak is on the menu, everyone gets excited.
+Everyone gets excited when it's dinner time and gluten-free chicken fried steak is on the menu.
 There is no better comfort food than chicken fried steak.
 Plus, this recipe is gluten free, super easy to make, and brings a smile to everyone's faces!

-We discovered chicken fried steak back when we lived in Austin.
+Mr. Fearless Dining and I discovered chicken fried steak back when we lived in Austin, TX.
 It is the purest form of comfort food.
-When we went gluten free, I made it my mission to create a gluten free version!
+When we went gluten free, I made it my mission to create a gluten free version of chicken-fried steak!

-My gluten free chicken fried steak recipe is as close to the real thing as I can get.
-I'm not just saying it because I am the one who came up with the recipe, it's just really good!
+My gluten free chicken fried steak recipe is as close to the real thing as possible.
+I'm not just saying it because I am the one who came up with the recipe.
+It's just really good!

 I'm pretty sure chicken fried steak has been a family favorite for generations.
 We try to eat a lot of healthy food at the Fearless Dining household, but we also love to enjoy some comfort food from time to time.